FOOD SAFETY TRAINING

 Watch this important little video, it has more information than just how to wash hands.

-Final Step of Handwashing - Hand Sanitizer
+Final Step - Hand Sanitizer

 One thing the video didn't mention that we must apply hand sanitizer after each hand washing.
 A sanitizer dispenser is located by each hand washing station.

-2. Personal Cleanliness
+Personal Cleanliness

-These other personal cleanliness requirements play a major role in food safety.
+These personal cleanliness requirements play a major role in food safety.
 Failure to meet these requirement can become a source of contamination.

 1. Hair Restraints - Food handlers must wear a clean hat or visor.